-APPLICABILITY
+APPLICABILITY:

-This policy is applicable to all members of the university community, including all students, faculty, staff and all visitors, contractors and guests to the university or any of its campuses or facilities.
-Individual university campuses, facilities or organizations may establish more specific procedures consistent with his policy.
-DEFINITIONS
+This policy is applicable to all members of the university community, including all students, faculty, staff and all visitors, contractors and guests to the university, campuses, facilities, or other external work sites.
+Individual university campuses, facilities or organizations may establish more specific procedures consistent with this policy.

+This policy does not prohibit children and family members from being in the workplace during university-sponsored events, camps, and programs intended for children and/or families or intended for community participation.

+This policy does not apply to children working or volunteering at FAU.
+Contact the Department of Human Resources for more information on utilizing children as employees or volunteers.

+This policy does not prohibit children enrolled at FAU’s pre-secondary school(s) and educational research center(s) from being in authorized areas of the university with proper adult supervision.

+DEFINITIONS:

 Children: Individuals under the age of eighteen years who are not registered FAU students or FAU employees or volunteers.